 To be eligible to claim compensation for cancer, you need to show that one of either two scenarios applies:

-- That your cancer was caused by negligence on the part of someone else e.g. your employer or former employer failing to take proper precautions to protect you from exposure to asbestos.
+- That your cancer was caused by negligence on the part of someone else, e.g. your employer or former employer failing to take proper precautions to protect you from exposure to toxins, such as asbestos.
+Our accident at work solicitors can assist in pursuing the appropriate claim in regard to cancer caused by industrial employment.

 - That the treatment you received for your cancer fell below medically acceptable standards, resulting in a worse outcome that could have been achieved with competent care.